forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 **162. Find Peak Element**: A peak element is an element that is greater than its neighbors.
 Given an input array nums, where nums[i] ≠ nums[i+1], find a peak element and return its index.

 Binary search.
-Gradually narrow down the range according to `mid`'s "derivative".
+Gradually narrow down the range according to `mid`'s "derivative", "hi" and "lo" will eventually converge to a peak element.

 **164\.
 Maximum Gap**: Given an unsorted array, find the maximum difference between the successive elements in its **sorted form**.
 Assume all elements in the array are non-negative integers.
 Try to solve it in linear time/space.